 We formed this club particularly keeping following aims in our mind…

-- Firstly we formed Robotics Study Club (RSC) for providing quality education at minimum fees (just Rs.3000, including FREE robotics kit – check the album of robotics kit on above link), as explained above.
+- Firstly we formed Robotics Study Club (RSC) for providing quality education at minimum fees, as explained above.

 - Secondly we make the student capable of doing his own DIY experimentation in robotics after completing our course.